 To produce the white paper, the organizers, Robertson and Mullen, shaped documents created by small groups in the course of the workshop, together with the response papers submitted by participants prior to the workshop, into a draft document.
 That draft was made available as a Google doc to the participants, and those who had been invited but had to withdraw, for comments.
 Robertson and Mullen then revised the draft in response to that feedback to produce the final white paper.
 All those who participated in the workshop or provided feedback on the draft are credited as authors of the white paper.

-A roundtable on the white paper, featuring participants in the workshop, will be held as part of the annual meeting of the American Historical Association, from 1.30 pm to 3.00 PM on January 6, 2018.
+A roundtable on the white paper, featuring participants in the workshop, was held as part of the annual meeting of the American Historical Association, on January 6, 2018.

 Download a copy of the white paper here.